guilhe0756/CV/README.md

 I have practiced communication skills while doing research – what anthropologists called fieldwork – and while working at universities.

 - As a researcher, I have presented my work in several universities (including Oxford, Cambridge, UCL, and St. Andrews), sometimes talking for a couple of hours.
 It is challenging to maintain clarity while speaking for so long.
 - As a lecturer, I have also led tutorials and seminars where I had to encourage a group of students to talk.
 Engaging people on a subject can be tough, but I thoroughly enjoyed this side of teaching (much more than giving lecture, to be honest).
 – I once gave a 15 minute talk at the Brazilian National Prosecutor's Office about the situation of indigenous Amazonian groups in the face of environmental destruction and deforestation.
 People were really moved, some cried – which served me as a costant reminder of the power of words.
 - As a consultant, I have conducted interviews with scientists and the public about climate change as part of a researcher for the Frameworks Institute.
 Our task was to map the possible bridges and the common shortfalls in the communication of scientific work on climate change to a larger audience.
 This gave me the opportunity to see that making science public is almost as important doing it.

 ### Language

 Thinking and practicing language is one of my favourite things.
 I have a good knowledge of languages spoken by vast amounts of people (Portugues, English, Spanish, and German) as well as of a language spoken by only 500 people in the world (Araweté).

-Looking at how programming languages are "spoken", I wonder why so many are written in English, and also which ones are not.
+At the moment, I'm starting to look at how programming languages are "spoken", and I wonder why so many are written in English.
+I also have an eye on languages not written in English.

 ## Education